Air Fryer Bacon, or as it’s more appropriately known: “how to get everyone stampeding into the kitchen.”

 Tantalizingly crisp, dangerously easy to make, and smelling of the heavens, bacon in the air fryer is hands-down the best bacon I’ve ever cooked.

-I’ve long been a believer in baking vs. frying bacon (here’s how to make baked bacon in the oven).
+I’ve long been a believer in baking vs. frying bacon (here’s how to make Oven Baked Bacon).

 Baked bacon turns out perfectly uniform, and it saves me the grease splatters of stovetop frying (which are both messy and dangerous).
 It cooks completely hands-free.

-Air fryer bacon also has classic wavy edges (more so than oven baked bacon), making it more reminiscent of traditional pan-fried bacon.
+- Air fryer bacon has classic wavy edges (more so than oven baked bacon), making it more reminiscent of traditional pan-fried bacon.

 When you are looking to cook faster, healthier versions of traditionally deep-fried foods, the air fryer is the appliance for the job.

 How to Cook Bacon in the Air Fryer

 Bacon is safe to cook in the air fryer, but you need to make sure that you use the proper temperature and that your air fryer is clean before you begin.